OlivierBinette/MSETools/README.md

 -   `estimates()` computes point estimates and confidence intervals for a list of models.
--   `batch.estimates()` compute estimates as a SLURM job array for use in a cluster.
+-   `batch.estimates()` compute estimates on a computing cluster using SLURM.
 -   `diagnostics()` computes convergence diagnostics for `lcmcr` objects.